-Groups can be customized as one day workshops or up to 6-8 week session programs.
+Groups can be customized as one-time workshops or up to 6-8 week session programs.

 My goal for Courageous Spaces is to accompany and witness you as you compose and make meaning from the story that is your life.

 Sample Expressive Arts Group Experience (Spiritual Deepening)